gregcaporaso/gregcaporaso.github.com/contact.md

 # Office hours

-All lab member office hours are open to the public.

 Due to COVID-19, during the summer of 2020 all office hours will be held by video conference, and by appointment only.
 To schedule office hours, please contact lab members by e-mail or Slack.

 # FedEx and UPS
 J. Gregory Caporaso, Ph.D.<br>